bartoszfutera/TwojaListaLek-w/README.md

     npm start
     ```

+4. Start the json-server --watch ./database/db.json --port 4000 server, open the second terminal and:
+    ```sh
+    npm start
+    ```

-4. Open a browser and go to `http://localhost:3000`
+5. Open a browser and go to `http://localhost:3000`

 ## Functions
 - **Drug List Creation**: Users can add, edit and delete drugs from their list.